ninchat/ninchat-api/api.md

 - `action_id` : integer
 - `queue_id` : string
+- `audience_metadata` : object (optional)

 Reply event: [`audience_enqueued`](#audience_enqueued)

 Go to the end of the queue.

+The `audience_metadata` object may contain arbitrary properties, but the "secure" property is special: if set to a string value, it will be decrypted using the queue owner's master key, and the contents will be set as the value of the property.
+Other value types for "secure" property are rejected.

 ### `accept_audience`